Skip to content

 In 1867, members of the Gateshead UMFC chapel opened a mission in the former Pipewellgate Wesleyan chapel on High Level ...

-Gateshead; Providence United Methodist Free chapel, Sheriff Hill
+Gateshead Providence United Methodist Free Church, Sheriff Hill

 Considering the relatively small size of the village of Sheriff Hill, it is somewhat surprising to find that all of ...